 Who are three contemporaries that you admire, and why?

-Please share 3-4 pieces of work that exemplify great direction, and explain why.
+Please share 3-4 pieces of work that exemplify great sound engineering, and explain why?

 What do you like most about the work that you do?

-What was your journey to becoming a director?
+What was your journey to becoming a sound engineer?

-Who was the greatest director of all time?
+Who was the greatest sound engineer of all time?
 Why?

 Did you have a mentor?
 Who was it?

-What’s changing in the industry that all directors need to keep up with?
+What’s changing in the industry that all sound engineers need to keep up with?